Recently we got together to discuss anti-Blackness in Muslim communities.

 2. If someone’s comments or jokes perpetuate anti-Blackness, disrupt their logic.
 Don’t patronise them, but call them out on their comments.

 3. Understand who you are talking to.
 Use their values to build a constructive dialogue with them.
 If someone you know has a strong sense of justice and is conscious about Islamophobia, for example, draw parallels between the ways in which Islamophobia and anti-blackness both serve to scapegoat marginalised communities for problems that are systemic.

-4. There is a rich history of Black Muslim thought, culture and art – educate yourself and others in your circle about it.
+4. There is a rich history of Black Muslim thought, culture and art – educate yourself and others in your circle about it, find more about us.
 Don’t contribute to the erasure of Black Muslim existence.